scopplestone/testing/docs/documentation/developerguide/index.md

   the Gitlab environment, and the necessary steps to create a release, deploy updates to the Collaborative Numerics Group and GitHub.
 * The second Chapter {ref}`developerguide/styleguide:Style Guide` describes the rules and guidelines regarding code development such as how the header of functions and subroutines look like.
-* Chapter {ref}`developerguide/building_guide:Building the User Guide` describes how to build the html and pdf files locally before committing changes to the repository.
+* Chapter {ref}`developerguide/building_guide:Building the Documentation` describes how to build the html and pdf files locally before committing changes to the repository.
 * Chapter {ref}`developerguide/functions_and_subroutines:Useful Functions` contains a summary of useful functions and subroutines that might be re-used in the future.